feiss/zero/readme.md

 ...by gathering different implementations, depending on the platform, language or technology you want to use, using only two function calls: `zero_open()` and `zero_update()`.

+It can be of many uses: as a learning tool for children, a testbed to implement classic or new CG routines, experiment, make apps or games, as some basic examples.

+It is **deeply** inspired by old Demoscene library **TinyPTC** by Gaffer.

 ## Current implementations